 While your skin is healing, it’s time to press pause on your usual routine.
 Avoid any skincare products with active ingredients like retinoids, vitamin C, or exfoliants (both scrubs and acids).
 You should also skip strenuous workouts, saunas, and steam rooms for a few days, as excessive sweating and heat can cause irritation.
 It’s best to hold off on other facial treatments, including waxing or threading, until your provider gives you the green light.
 As for makeup, you’ll generally need to wait until the initial peeling phase is over, which could be a few days to two weeks, depending on your peel’s intensity.

-Chemical Peel Myths vs. Facts
+Common Chemical Peel Myths vs. Reality

 Chemical peels have been around for a long time, but that doesn’t stop the myths and misconceptions from circulating.
 It’s easy to feel a little hesitant when you hear the word “chemical,” but understanding the facts can help you see why this treatment is a favorite for achieving radiant, healthy skin.
 Let’s clear up some of the most common questions and separate the facts from fiction so you can feel confident about your skincare choices.